Pratheeksha26/Prasunet_Code_TaskNo/README.md

 ### TASK-03

 Build a decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral data.
 Use a dataset such as the Bank Marketing dataset from the UCI Machine Learning Repository.
+#
+### TASK-04

+Analyze and visualize sentiment patterns in social media data to understand public opinion and attitudes towards specific topics or brands.